Health & Science Policy

 Laboratory developed tests (LDTs) are proprietary tests that clinical labs create for in-house use whenever a commercial test does not exist or is not appropriate for a particular patient health issue.
 For example, a lab may develop an LDT to monitor a rare disease or screen for a new designer drug.
 These tests are at the cutting edge of clinical laboratory science and play a vital role in providing quality healthcare in the face of patients’ changing medical needs.

-Regulation of LDTs is currently overseen by the Centers for Medicare and Medicaid Services (CMS) through the Clinical Laboratory Improvement Act of 1988 (CLIA’88).
-Under CLIA’88, laboratories are required to clinically and analytically validate any LDTs and adhere to strict quality control and proficiency standards.
+Regulation of LDTs is currently overseen by the Centers for Medicare and Medicaid Services (CMS) through the Clinical Laboratory Improvement Act (CLIA).
+Under CLIA, laboratories are required to clinically and analytically validate any LDTs and adhere to strict quality control and proficiency standards.

 08.20.2018: AACC Provides Feedback on FDA DAIA Comments

 06.21.2018: AACC Opposes Legislation to Expand FDA Oversight of LDTs

 04.06.2017: AACC Submits Comments to Reps.
 Bucshon and DeGette Regarding the Diagnostic Accuracy and Innovation Act

 09.19.2016: AACC Input to Senate HELP Committee on LDT Regulatory Oversight

 05.16.2016: AACC Urges Senate Delay of LDT Guidance

 05.04.2016: AACC Supports House Language Delaying FDA LDT Guidance